Jennie A. Eichelberger

 Jennie entered private practice in 2010, joining a local workers compensation law firm.
 While there, she successfully represented hundreds of claimants before the Mississippi Workers Compensation Commission.
 In late 2013, Jennie was asked to work for the Southern Poverty Law Center’s Jackson office on a two-year fellowship and handle multiple civil rights matters involving Mississippi’s incarcerated youths.
 Jennie completed her service to SPLC in September of 2015 and joined the Eichelberger Law Firm.

-Jennie is the immediate past president of the Young Lawyers Division of the Mississippi Bar, a member of the Mississippi Board of Bar Commissioners, an American Bar Association Fellow, and the Vice President of the Mississippi Association for Justice.
+Jennie is the current President of the Mississippi Association for Justice, a Director of the Capital Area Bar Association, a past president of the Young Lawyers Division of the Mississippi Bar, a past president of the Mississippi Women Lawyers Association, Vice Chair of the Mississippi Volunteer Lawyer’s Project, an American Bar Association Fellow and a Young Lawyers Division of the Mississippi Bar Fellow.
 She has served as chair of numerous committees for the Mississippi Bar’s Young Lawyers Division and the Mississippi Association for Justice.

-She and her husband Matt reside in Jackson with their young son and four dogs.
+She and her husband Matt reside in Jackson with their two young children and two dogs.